holder66/vhammll/README.md

 ## Speed things up:

-Use the -c (--concurrent) arg (in the CLI) to make use of available CPU cores for some vhammll functions; this may speed things up (timings are on a MacBook Pro 2019)
+Use the -c (--concurrent) argument (in the CLI) to make use of available CPU cores for some vhammll functions; this may speed things up (timings are on a MacBook Pro 2019)
 ```sh
 v main.v